Grandma's Boy (2006 film)

-Grandma's Boy is a 2006 American stoner comedy film directed by Nicholaus Goossen, written by Barry Wernick, Allen Covert and Nick Swardson, and starring Linda Cardellini, Covert, Peter Dante, Shirley Jones, Shirley Knight, Joel David Moore, Kevin Nealon, Doris Roberts, and Swardson.
+Grandma's Boy is a 2006 American stoner comedy film directed by Nicholaus Goossen (in his feature length directorial debut), written by Barry Wernick, Allen Covert and Nick Swardson, and starring Linda Cardellini, Covert, Peter Dante, Shirley Jones, Shirley Knight, Joel David Moore, Kevin Nealon, Doris Roberts, and Swardson.
 The film features a video game tester who is forced to move in with his grandmother after being evicted from his home while falling for a woman who was sent to oversee the production of his video game company's newest video game.

+Grandma's Boy was released on January 6, 2006 by 20th Century Fox in the United States, Canada, United Kingdom, Ireland, France and Italy, with Summit Entertainment releasing in other territories.
+The film received negative reviews from critics and grossed $6.6 million against a $5 million budget, but would eventually gain a cult following.